jpolatnick/jpolatnick.github.io/philosophy.md

 ---
 layout: gallery
-title: Philosophy
+title: Some Thoughts
 permalink: /philosophy/
 ---
-_This section is written in the spirit of Kobe..._
-"The most important thing is to try and inspire people so that they can be great in whatever they want to do." - Kobe
+_"The most important thing is to try and inspire people so that they can be great in whatever they want to do." - Kobe _

 ## Some thoughts